samirayahayaibrahim/Start-up/README.old.md

 -**custom properties**:utilize css variables for theme colors,making easy to adjust the overall colour scheme.

--**modern Typography**:used "urbanist" and "gilda display" font for modern and clean look.
+-**modern Typography**:used "Work Sans" and "Crimso Text" font for modern and clean look.

 -**flexbox layout**:ensure element are properly align and spaced,creating a balanced design.